The Truth About Affiliate Marketing Forums

 STM is not only a forum:

-It’s a way for iStack Holdings to communicate its business activities.
+It’s a way for affiliates to communicate with other affiliates.

-These guys now have their own training programs (like 6WAMC) and conferences (Affiliate World Asia and Affiliate World Europe.)
+These guys now have their own training programs and conferences (Affiliate World Conferences.)

 I’m sure they’ll be releasing some new things pretty soon.